 Who teaches digital literacy at Mountain View?

 - All teachers are responsible for teaching our kids how to be digitally literate.
-However, they have the support of Molly Gibney, our Digital Literacy Teacher, to make that happen!
-Molly works part-time on Tuesdays, Wednesdays, and Thursdays.
+However, they have the support of Leah Chamberlain, our Digital Literacy Teacher, to make that happen!
+Leah works part-time on Wednesdays, Thursdays, and Fridays.
 She assists the teachers in using iPads and Google Chrome Books to enhance the learning environment for our kids.
 If you want to see some of the work that our kids have done, check out our Digital Literacy Student Work webpage!

-- Here at Mountain View, we are also fortunate to offer a Computer Specials Class to our 1st throught 3rd grade students.
-This class is taught by Jillian Stuut, who works part-time each day, from 10:30-2:30.
-Students in these grades receive specific instruction on coding, digital citizenship, and various online tools.
+- Here at Mountain View, we are also fortunate to offer a Technology Specials Class.
+These classes are taught by Jillian Stuut and Steve Pillow, who work part-time each day.
+Students in these classes receive specific instruction on coding, digital citizenship, and various online tools.

 Where can I learn more about Mountain View's Digital Literacy Program?